jisungyoon/Structure-of-Science/README.md

 # Data Repository

-To store the original data safely
+To store the original data (after importing) safely